Purpose:

 -

-RSS Transmitters must be powered by a single 20A breaker for synchronized power-up, preventing leader-follower confusion.
+Transmitters must be powered by a single 20A breaker for synchronized power-up, preventing leader-follower confusion.

 - Use correct power supply: Each RSSx requires 12V/1A power supply (120V or 277V options available).